winglang/wing/docs/06-contributors/99-maintainers/050-operations.md

 The responsibility of an on-call responder is to be quickly available to take ownership of an incident.
 This include acknowledging the incident, triage, and communication.
 At any point ownership can be transferred to another maintainer as long as it is clearly agreed upon and communicated.
-Any maintainer should be empowered take ownership of an incident if they wish, however those on-call have a responsibility to do so.
+Any maintainer should be empowered to take ownership of an incident if they wish, however those on-call have a responsibility to do so.

 **Rotation 1 (Israel/Europe)**: 03:00 UTC -> 15:00 UTC

+@eladb
+@staycoolcall911
+@ainvoner
+@ShaiBer
+@revitalbarletz
+@polamoros
+@skyrpex

 **Rotation 2 (US)**: 15:00 UTC -> 03:00 UTC

+@MarkMcCulloh
+@Chriscbr
+@hasanaburayyan

 [PagerDuty](https://www.pagerduty.com/) is used to manage the on-call rotation.
 It is configured to send alerts in the following ways: